publishpress/PublishPress-Future/readme.txt

 * CHANGED: Replaced Psr/Container library with a prefixed version of the library to avoid conflicts with other plugins, #522;
 * CHANGED: Change min PHP version to 7.2.5.
 If not compatible, the plugin will not execute;
 * CHANGED: Change min WP version to 5.5.
 If not compatible, the plugin will not execute;
-* CHANGED: Updated internal libraries to latest versions;
+* CHANGED: Updated internal libraries to the latest versions;
 * CHANGED: Changed the priority of the hook `plugins_loaded` on the main plugin file from 10 to 5, #522;
 * CHANGED: Removed the `vendor-locator-future` library.
-Internal vendor is now on a fixed path, on `lib/vendor`, #522;
+Internal vendor is now on a fixed path, `lib/vendor`, #522;
 * CHANGED: Deprecated constant `PUBLISHPRESS_FUTURE_VENDOR_PATH` in favor of `PUBLISHPRESS_FUTURE_LIB_VENDOR_PATH`;

 = [3.0.6] - 26 Jul, 2023 =